abdallahmassoud1997/ky/keyword-research-v8.md

 ## Step 3 — Clustering

 Each topic provided by the user is its own cluster.
-The **Cluster Name = Topic Name** (e.g., Topic "Scuba Diving" → Cluster "Scuba Diving").
+The **Cluster Name = Topic Name** (e.g., Topic "Scuba Diving Hurghada" → Cluster "Scuba Diving").
 Do not create sub-clusters or merge topics.

 **Each cluster must contain:**
 - **Cluster Name** — Identical to the topic name